vekatze/neut/book/src/editor-setup.md

 You can install `vim-neut` for syntax highlighting and automatic indentation.

-The installation process is as usual.
+Installation is as usual.
 Just use your favorite plugin manager like [lazy.nvim](https://github.com/folke/lazy.nvim).

 If you want to use the built-in LSP client, for example, you can do something like the following: